Narcis-Abella/slam-sensor-metrological-validation/README.md

 <div align="justify">

-Robotics researchers and practitioners rely heavily on simulation to design and tune SLAM systems before moving to real hardware.
-In most simulators, sensors are modelled with constant Gaussian noise.
-On a robot that moves fast, heats up and vibrates, those assumptions are wrong — and systems that look robust in simulation can fail once they leave the lab.
+Robotics researchers rely heavily on simulation to design and tune SLAM systems before deployment.
+The dominant response to the sim-to-real gap — domain randomisation — has a well-documented failure mode: robots learn to exploit simulator inconsistencies rather than solve the actual task (Muratore et al., 2022; Aljalbout et al., *Annual Review*, 2026).
+The root cause is not insufficient randomisation — it is that sensor models are never validated against real hardware.
+A robot trained on an unvalidated sensor model doesn't learn robustness; it learns to assume the simulator's artefacts.

 This study asks a very concrete question: